stemoutreach/PathfinderBot/Setup_and_Installation/Robot_WiFi_Setup.md

 # **Robot WiFi Setup**

-## 1. Robot is not assembled
-  if robot is assembled, skip to the section below - **2.
-Start here if robot is assembled**
+## if robot is assembled, skip to the section below - 2.
+Start here if robot is assembled

 ### Add the heatsink and make sure the SD card is installed.